tsunami416604/azure-docs.hu-hu/articles/cosmos-db/sql-api-sdk-dotnet-core.md

 ### <a name="a-name191191"></a><a name="1.9.1"/>1.9.1

 * Rögzített KeyNotFoundException a partíció rendelés közötti esetekben a lekérdezések által.
-* Kijavítva a hiba, a select záradékban a LINQ-lekérdezések JsonPropery attribútum lett nem folyamatban figyelembe véve.
+* Kijavítva a hiba, a select záradékban a LINQ-lekérdezések JsonProperty attribútum lett nem folyamatban figyelembe véve.

 ### <a name="a-name182182"></a><a name="1.8.2"/>1.8.2